 - a) Support the immediate modernization of the inland waterway transportation system with trust funds prioritized for adding and/or updating Locks 25, 24, 22, 21 and 20 on the Mississippi River and the LaGrange and Peoria Locks on the Illinois River to 1200 ft. structure, and extending guidewalls at Mississippi Lock and Dams 14 through 18; moorings at Locks 12, 14, 18, and 24; switch boats at Locks 11 through 13. - b) Support the full and efficient use of the Inland Waterway Trust Fund (IWTF) on an annual basis.
 (Int.
-2020) - c) Oppose using the Inland Waterway Trust Fund for operations and maintenance. - d) Support a cost share change of 50% general revenue 50% IWTF to a 75% general revenue 25% IWTF on IWTF projects. - e) Oppose any new and/or additional toll/lockage fee assessed on a per lock basis which could negatively impact tonnage volumes on our inland waterway transportation system.
+2020) - c) Oppose using the Inland Waterway Trust Fund for operations and maintenance. - d) Support a cost share change from 65% general revenue 35% IWTF to a 75% general revenue 25% IWTF on IWTF projects. - e) Oppose any new and/or additional toll/lockage fee assessed on a per lock basis which could negatively impact tonnage volumes on our inland waterway transportation system.
 (Int.
 2019) - f) The federal government and the U.S. Army Corps of Engineers should repair, maintain, and upgrade channel and levee systems in the flood control districts to guarantee the continuation of commerce on the navigable waters of the Mississippi River and Missouri River Basins and the continued protection of personal property by the levee systems. - g) Support requiring the Army Corps of Engineers to place a value on wetlands of at least what was paid for the land when calculating cost-benefit ratios for levee repairs.
-Values of public services should also be included in the calculation. - h) Environmental restoration projects should be subject to the same cost/benefit standards as flood control and navigation projects. - Encourage vigilant watch on the American Heritage Rivers Initiative policy and other types of initiatives. - j) Oppose changes in the U.S. Army Corp of Engineers Missouri River Master Manual that have a negative impact on agriculture because of reduced navigation or potential for spring rises. - k) Support increased funding for the Corp of Engineers for Streambank Stabilization and Channel Maintenance for the Missouri River. - I) Support continued funding and operation of the Kaskaskia River Lock. - m) When flood control plans require the flooding of specific tracts of land to protect economic development in other areas, the landowners of the proposed sacrificial property should receive an annual flood easement payment and compensation for physical and economic damages in the event of actual flooding. - 2.
-Support accurate Federal Emergency Management Agency (FEMA) flood mapping.
+Values of public services should also be included in the calculation. - h) Environmental restoration projects should be subject to the same cost/benefit standards as flood control and navigation projects. - i) Encourage vigilant watch on the American Heritage Rivers Initiative policy and other types of initiatives. - j) Oppose changes in the U.S. Army Corp of Engineers Missouri River Master Manual that have a negative impact on agriculture because of reduced navigation or potential for spring rises. - k) Support increased funding for the Corp of Engineers for Streambank Stabilization and Channel Maintenance for the Missouri River. - I) Support continued funding and operation of the Kaskaskia River Lock. - m) When flood control plans require the flooding of specific tracts of land to protect economic development in other areas, the landowners of the proposed sacrificial property should receive an annual flood easement payment and compensation for physical and economic damages in the event of actual flooding. - n) Oppose any efforts to alter or remove lock and dam infrastructure which could negatively impact tonnage capacity on our inland waterways.
+(Int.
+2022) - 2.
+Support accurate Federal Emergency Management Agency (FEMA) flood mapping. - 3.
+Rural Highways